nehamanghnani01/aixcc-darpa-2024/README.md

 To acheive this, the AIxCC DARPA moderators and developers have collaborated with top AI companies to assist the challengers in the development, and testing phase of their solutions.

+The challenge is restricted to C and Java language only.

 ## Team
 Consists of 5 members -